 - Diamonds Are Forever.
 In the scene where Willard Whyte's two female captors dive into the pool after James Bond, Thumper is clearly not the same woman as the actress who was playing her earlier.

 - Near the start of The Avengers, the Black Widow is being awesome.
 Only, Scarlett Johansson isn't.
-It's a really buff dude in a ginger wig.
-Usually, you'd be too enthralled by the fact they're flipping around strapped to a chair, but the lack of boobs, change in hair color and the actress' weight in additional muscle makes it a bit obvious.
+It's her stunt double, Heidi Moneymaker, in a ginger wig.
+Usually, you'd be too enthralled by the fact they're flipping around strapped to a chair, but the change in hair color and the actress' weight in additional muscle makes it a bit obvious.

 - While the shot's convincing in the movie proper, the outakes in the credits of Jesus Christ Vampire Hunter show the double for Mary Magnum's motorbike stunts without his helmet on (but wearing the, presumably padded, catsuit).